-A survey of surgical patients demonstrated that 40.5% admitted to taking herbal medications with coagulation effects, 32.7% with blood pressure effects, 20% with cardiovascular effects and 8.9% with electrolyte effects.3 Amongst these, approximately 1⁄4 of these patients reported using herbs that are known to have adverse interactions with prescription medications.3 Another study of surgical patients demonstrated taking supplements within 2 weeks leading up to surgery, including those that may inhibit coagulation.4 As there is little regulation of herbal supplements, patients generally do not think of reporting them to healthcare professionals,5 the actual percentage of this subset of the population taking supplementation is likely much higher than the reported.^{1,5,6}
+A survey of surgical patients demonstrated that 40.5 percent admitted to taking herbal medications with coagulation effects; 32.7 percent, with blood pressure effects; 20 percent, with cardiovascular effects; and 8.9 percent, with electrolyte effects.3 Among these, approximately one-fourth of these patients reported using herbs that are known to have adverse interactions with prescription medications.3 Another study of surgical patients demonstrated taking supplements within 2 weeks leading up to surgery, including those that may inhibit coagulation.4 As there is little regulation of herbal supplements, patients generally do not think of reporting them to health care professionals.5 The actual percentage of this subset of the population taking supplementation is likely much higher than that reported.1,5,6

-In 2007, the senior author (RJR) previously published an extensive review of herbal and vitamin supplements.2 From this study derived his current perioperative supplementation protocol to enhance healing.
-The goal of this study is to provide updated evidence on commonly used herbal and vitamin supplements that have potential wound healing benefits.
+In 2007, the senior author (R.J.R.) published an extensive review of herbal and vitamin supplements.2 From this study, he derived his current perioperative supplementation protocol to enhance healing.
+The goal of this study was to provide updated evidence on commonly used herbal and vitamin supplements that have potential wound healing benefits.